szaumoor/ZSTweaks/ZSTweaks/README.md

 - Eyestalk of an Elder Orb: can be consumed to permanently increase Armor Class and saves vs. Petrification and Death by 1
 - Elden Brain's Blood: can be consumed to permanently improve the casting level (arcane and divine) and saves vs. Spell and Rod by 1

-**FAIR FAT FABULOUS WARNING ABOUT THE FIRST THREE:** Don't eat all three at once.
+**FAIR FAT FABULOUS WARNING ABOUT THE FIRST THREE:** Don't eat all three.
 One of them at least is needed for plot reason.
 Otherwise you'll have to fix it with save editing or console commands.

 - Mask of King Strohm III: now it protects vs. critical hits, increases Detect Illusion and Find Traps by 10.
 It has a charge ability to cast Oracle once per day.
 - Shadow Dragon Wardstone: It is now an ioun stone which grants immunity to Blindness.
 Shadow dragons and other shadow creatures incur in a -2 combat roll penalty towards the wearer.
 5% hiding skill and shadowdancers are dark soul monks get a +3% damage resistance.

+**Component 1198:** Make Ring of the Crusade (SoD) also grant a combat/damage roll bonus vs. demons and devils

+Self-explanatory, the wearer will get a +2 bonus to combat and damage rolls vs. demons and devils.

+**Component 1206:** Make Ring of Purity (SoD) also grant a combat bonuses vs. evil and grant a spell slot bonus to the good aligned

+The ring now adds a +1 bonus to THAC0 and Damage vs. evil creatures, as well as 1 extra spell slot for levels 1 and 2 for the good aligned.

+**Component 1203:** Make Girdle of Fortitude set Constitution to 18 on equip, instead of with a charge ability

+This makes the belt generally more useful and frankly makes more sense if you consider the description.

+**Component 1204:** Make Rhino Beetle Gear (SoD) provide more protection to non-crushing, and rebalance damage resistances

+This follows the same philosophy as the tweak to beetle creatures.
+The armor now provides a 18% resistance to missile, 12% resistance to slashing, and the AC was slightly tweaked to reflect this theme.

+The shield does the same, providing a 12% resistance to missile, 8% resistance to slashing, and 5% resistance to piercing.
+It also provides a +1 AC bonus to piercing.

+**Component 1207:** Make Protector of the Second a special leather armor that is more powerful when used by rangers

+Following the theme of the description, it provides a bonus to rangers and elves:

+- +1 Armor Class if the wearer is a ranger, and also if they are an elf or half-elf.
+This stacks.
+This means effectively that an elven ranger would wear the armor as it it was a +4 leather armor.
+- +15% to hiding for rangers.

 </details>